Next Generation Hydrogel with Only Natural Ingredients

 Glycolink Lauren McKee

-Lauren McKee, PhD, CEO
+Lauren McKee, PhD, CSO

 Docent in Biotechnology and Researcher at KTH Division of Glycoscience.
 She focuses her research on many aspects of sustainable development, including environmental protection and efficient use of natural resources.
 Lauren holds a PhD in Biochemistry and is the founder of Glycolink.